gridcoin-community/Gridcoin-Site/wiki/faq.md

 # Frequently Asked Questions

-You will see a lot of references to the data folder in this FAQ here are the default locations:
+You will see a lot of references to the data folder in this FAQ.
+Here are the default locations:

 | Windows | Linux | MacOS |
 |-|-|-|